Keeping It Real: VR and AR

 medical (image examination, surgical operation prep, or medical training)

 VR continues to gain in popularity in industries from automotive design and architecture, to piloting drones.
-Let’s take piloting drones for an example.
+Let’s take piloting drones as an example.
 Suppose you want to shoot a remote, outdoor movie scene on terrain so rugged it’s unconducive to transporting production gear.
 With a VR-piloted drone, the director, location scout, producer, or whoever else they wish to include, can determine the best locale for the actual scene and placement of the camera, as well as the crew and basecamp.
 This enables the production team to shoot accordingly without the burden and cost of physical location scouting and the subsequent trial and error which accompanies that